 Poison Oak/Ivy/Sumac on Nomex®

-MTDC researched the laundering of Nomex® firefighting clothing that has been contaminated with urushiol oil (what causes the rash) from poison oak/ivy/sumac exposure.
+National Technology and Development Program (NTDP) conducted research on laundering Nomex® firefighting clothing that has been contaminated with urushiol oil (what causes the rash) from poison oak/ivy/sumac exposure.

-- MTDC recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex® laundering procedures, with a degreaser such as a detergent or laundry soap, and as soon as possible.
+- NTDP recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex® laundering procedures, with a degreaser such as a detergent or a laundry soap, and as soon as possible.

-- Extra care should be exercised when handling the contaminated clothing and should be kept separate from unaffected clothing and equipment.
+- Extra care should be exercised when handling the contaminated clothing, and it should be kept separate from unaffected clothing and equipment.

 - Put the affected clothing in a marked bag if you are giving it to someone else to wash.
 Before handling the affected clothing, apply a skin-barrier product such as Ivy Block or Technu®.